 In January 2013, and after 25 years in large companies, Goyo Panadero founded Impossible Tellers, a small advisory and consultancy firm specialized in projects of communications and

 brand strategy, transmedia storytelling and change management for executive directors.

 In October 2015 as a Partner and Managing Director for Spain & Portugal, he joined LLYC.
 In January 2019 he became the global head of Talent and Innovation.

 Since October 2019 he is the director of BMC (Brand, Marketing & Communications) and Public Positioning of EY Spain.
 He is also a member of the Executive Committee and Management Committee of the Firm.

-He is a member of the Advisory Board of ESIC and he has given classes and is a conference speaker at leading Spanish business schools.
+He is a member of the Social Council of Madrid's Complutense University (UCM) & ESIC's (Business School) Board Council.
+He has given classes and is a conference speaker at leading Spanish business schools.